Evidence & Research Literacy Brianna Reid Evidence & Research Literacy Brianna Reid

 How to Decide Whether a Supplement is Worth Trying At All

-A supplement is not automatically worth trying just because it is popular, "natural," or widely recommended.
+A supplement is not automatically worth trying just because it is popular, natural, or widely recommended.

-This article walks through a structured way to think about supplement decisions before focusing on brands, ingredient lists, or marketing claims.
+This article walks through a structured way to think about supplement decisions before comparing brands, ingredient lists, or marketing claims.
+The goal is not to discourage supplementation.
+It is to help families make calmer, more proportional decisions.

 Step One: Clarify the Actual Goal